ranakroychowdhury/PrimeNet/README.md

 ## Fine-tuning and Evaluation

 Run `finetune.sh` to run finetuning experiments on a dataset.
+The pretrained model saved during the pretraining experiment under `./models/` is used for finetuning.
+The name of the pretraining model to use is added as an argument in the finetuning command.
 The finetuning results are stored under `./results/`.
 The arguments for finetuning are explained in `finetune.py`.

 ```
 sh finetune.sh